-Does this look like a dry, dense, "fiber-y" muffin to you?
+Do these look like dry, dense, "fiber-y" muffins to you?

-And I can attest (since I was there, on the other end of the camera) that this moist muffin, packed with high-fiber flax and juicy blueberries, is as tasty as any "healthy" muffin you're liable to run across.
+And I can attest that these moist muffins, packed with high-fiber flax and juicy blueberries, are as tasty as any "healthy" muffin you're liable to run across.

 What do we mean by healthy, anyway?
 In truth, it means something different to everyone.